-Restoration for this antique card table included repairs to the loose legs, veneer, and molding.
+Restoration for this antique card table included repairs to the legs, veneer, and molding.
 The existing finish was also reconditioned.

 Once in the shop and placed on the workbench, the underside of this table revealed previous attempts to tighten the legs.
 They looked to have consisted of inserting one screw after another.
 Unfortunately repairing furniture like this usually doesn’t hold long term.